Bleach

 Look Development Bundle

-Hue Key: Modulates the effect to a specific hue.
+Hue Mask: Modulates the effect to a specific hue.

 Show Curve: Overlays the adjustment curve on the image.

-Highlight Hue: Shows the selected hue key over a checkerboard to visualise the affected area.
+Show Masks: Shows the selected matte over a checkerboard to visualise the affected area.

 • This tool can technically be used in any colour space; however, it was built and tested inside DaVinci Wide Gamut Intermediate.
-The overlay curve also includes a vertical line indicating middle grey for DaVinci Intermediate, allowing the end user to decide whether to maintain saturation through that point.
-That said, this line will no longer accurately represent middle grey if the tool is used within a different transfer curve.
+The overlay curve also includes a crosshair indicating middle grey for DaVinci Intermediate, Arri LogC3, and ACEScct allowing the end user to decide whether to maintain saturation through that point.